jaruizes/platform-argo-crossplane/README.md

-# Crossplane and ArgoCD to manage infrastructure
+# Crossplane and ArgoCD to manage infrastructure (WIP)